twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jotika-sayadaw/02-sitting-meditation-and-consuming-food-jotika%zh.rst

 |     1.
 Ask for forgiveness from the Triple Gem (Buddha, Dhamma, and Saṅgha), as well as from parents and teachers (from beginningless saṁsāra up to the present).
 This helps protect samādhi from disturbances.
 |     2.
 Offer the body to the Triple Gem and to one’s teachers.
 This reduces excessive concern for the body and prevents disturbances.
 During sitting meditation, too much concern about the body and frequent changing of posture make it difficult to see khandha-dukkha.
 |     3.
 Spread goodwill (mettā) to the surroundings and to all beings, for protection and for the sharing of merits.
 (See the story of the Mettā Sutta, Suttanipāta, Uragavagga, Sutta No. 8.)
 |     4.
 Request meditation instruction from the Buddha or from one’s teachers.
 With conceit, even if one can discern anicca, one cannot see Nibbāna; thus conceit itself can be a hindrance, for example, Venerable Anuruddha.
-Making request from the Buddha (in front of the statue) or teachers remind yogis to practise with respect. (??
-OR Making requests before a Buddha statue or a spiritual teacher serves as a reminder for yogis to practise with reverence. ??)
+Making requests before a Buddha statue or a spiritual teacher serves as a reminder for yogis to practise with reverence.
 |

 With parikamma, the mind gains a sense of security, especially in quiet places (for example, deep forests, Dtaw Dum Forest is a good example.)
 In this way, the mind is not overly concerned with the body and can move straight towards Nibbāna.